 How to reach Sangla Valley from Delhi

-Sangla Valley is in upper Kinnaur district with a small village in Himachal Pradesh, India.
-A valley surrounded by snow-capped mountains covered with Deodar trees and river at its foot, the village is natural beauty at its best.
-The high altitude of the upper Himalayan gives the land a suitable environment for apple plantation and wherever you roll your eyes to apple farms are easily spotted.
+Sangla Valley is in the upper Kinnaur district with a small village in Himachal Pradesh, India.
+A valley surrounded by snow-capped mountains covered with Deodar trees and a river at its foot, the village is natural beauty at its best.
+The high altitude of the upper Himalayan gives the land a suitable environment for apple plantation and wherever you roll your eyes the apple farms are easily spotted.
 Friendly locals, a hint of Tibetan culture is Sangla for tourists and a mountain lover’s paradise.
 Being a photography lover I captured tons of pictures not only in Sangla valley but also on the entire route from Delhi to Sangla valley.

 Don’t miss my Sangla travel guide!